flyadeal aims to deliver a comfortable experience for all Customers travelling on its aircraft.

 You and your Assistance Dog will be allocated two (2) seats, where possible in the first row of our cabin.

-Our Assistance Dog Application Form must be completed by you and a copy sent by email to email@example.com.
+Our Assistance Dog Application Form must be completed by visiting our help center.
 Once received, we will review your form and provided your Assistance Dog meets our minimum requirements and you agree to our Conditions of Carriage we will process and complete your booking

 Our minimum requirements are: